apsabelhaus/mautograde/README.md

 * `mautogradeFunctionDescriptionDefault`: generates a default description from the test function name.
 * `mautogradeOptionList` and `mautogradeOptionBaseRegexp`: returns the list of options and the regexp used to match them in SuiteScan.

+## Global setting for debugging
+Set a variable `mAutogradeOptions` as global with the following fields
+* `verbose`: when `true`, do not capture the output of functions in a variable, and show various debugging information
+* `breakOnError`: when `true`, call `keyboard()` whenever an actual output does not match the expected output in a test
+* `breakOnScoreOverflow`: when `true`, call `keyboard()` whenever a normalized score from a comparison function is greater than one.